Keeping Gatsby Builds Predictable

 Static sites are websites where pages are generated ahead of the request, usually during a build or publishing workflow.
 The articles in this category cover static generation with CMS content, build hooks, Gatsby, Next.js, Netlify, and the operational trade‑offs that appear when a supposedly simple static site starts depending on live editorial data.

 Below you will find a subset of articles from my blog specifically about Static Sites.
 This is an area I have worked with for many years, and it has been a regular subject in my writing.
-There are twenty‑seven articles collected together for you below.
+There are twenty‑nine articles collected together for you below.

 getStaticPaths in Next.js`GetStaticPaths` in Next.js explained with dynamic routes, pre‑rendered paths, fallback behaviour, and how static generation works for slug‑based pages.